 - The proposer may apply for a short period of time (at most 3 months) during which the data are considered proprietary. - A limited amount of funding is available to support US-based PIs/Co-Is of DDT observations.
-This funding may be requested using the standard cost proposal form on the CXC website (http://cxc.harvard.edu/).
+This funding may be requested using the standard cost proposal form as described on the CXC Cost Proposal Help page.